 My favorite vegan places in Penang were in this area: Evergreen Vegetarian House (epic vegan buffet), Brown Poodle Cafe and Zen Xin Vegetarian.

-Sunrise Gurney Apartments – Has a seaview!
+Has a seaview!
 This is the area I mentioned where I had the best vegan food.
-This is an action apartment complex, the place looks lux.
+This is an entire apartment complex, the place looks lux.
 They also have two and three bedroom apartments if you’re traveling with friends, or a family and want your own rooms.
 Prices start at 85€ per night.
 The three bedroom is 95€ per night though so if you split that between 3 or more people (it fits up to 7) that’s really not so bad at all.

 Where to Workout in Penang